Rizu0120/FYP/README.md

 Scripts/
 Includes all the C# scripts that control the logic and interaction within the project.

-Some model folders also have their own animation included
+Some model folders also have their own animation included.

+## Getting Started
+Clone or download this repository.

+Open the project in Unity.

+Explore the folders above to find out more about the project components.

+Run the project to see the implementation in action!